Before pitching your story, read the following to get an idea of what we’re looking for.

 It’s good to be a bit provocative!
 We’re interested in opinions that may challenge readers, so avoid preaching to the converted.
 Engage critically with your subjects.

-Also consider whether it’s a candidate for the print editions’ ‘Celebrating the city’ page, where we run shorter articles about interesting, positive initiatives.
+Also consider whether it’s a candidate for our solutions articles or news in brief sections in the print edition, where we run shorter articles about interesting, positive initiatives.
+These will need a stronger local hook than people from Bristol who are involved in a national or international project.

 In general we are more interested in the human stories of the people who may benefit from, say, a certain social project, than the people running it.